OKScienceDE/Open_Science_101/PERSONAS.md

 - ... is very skilled in generating informative and beatiful graphics that explain difficult topics in an easy way
 - ... has a basic understanding of Open Science
+- ... can upload his graphics to the respective Open Science 101 topic via the GitHub web-interface